Venison: Health benefits and concerns

 When sourced correctly from a healthy deer, venison can be a very healthful meat for human consumption.
-Deer live on a natural diet of grass and wild plants without ever being confined to a cage or injected with any artificial hormones.
-Venison is higher in moisture and protein, more diverse in amino acids, and lower in calories, cholesterol, and fat than most cuts of grain-fed beef, pork, or lamb.
+Wild deer live on a natural diet of grass and wild plants without ever being confined to a cage or injected with any artificial hormones.
+This results in a muscle composition which accumulates a highly concentrated profile of vitamins, minerals, and complete protein.
+Venison is also higher in moisture and lower in calories, cholesterol, and fat than most cuts of grain-fed beef, pork, or lamb.

 However, since it is unknown whether chronic wasting disease (CWD) – a transmissible spongiform encephalopathy among deer – can pass from deer to humans through the consumption of venison, there have been some fears of dangerous contamination of the food supply from wild deer carrying CWD.
 The disease has been found among farmed deer in the US and western Canada, but New Zealand has not identified the disease among its herd.

 According to the Centers for Disease Control and Prevention (CDC), the Toxoplasma gondii parasite can also be transmitted through human consumption of undercooked or raw venison if it did not reach an internal temperature of 145 °F (63 °C) for whole pieces of meat, or 160 °F (74 °C) for ground venison.
 The CDC also says that freezing meat for several days in sub-zero (0 °F or −18 °C) temperatures can greatly reduce the chances of infection by toxoplasmosis.

 Hunters should briefly observe the behavior of the living animal they intend to take and not shoot a deer that appears sick or is acting strangely.
 They are also advised to take general precautions in examining the meat from a deer they have killed.